MikeTam1021/friendly-101/docs/pipvirtualenv.rst

 pip installs...what?
 --------------------

 `pip <https://pip.pypa.io/>`_ is a `recursive acronym <https://en.wikipedia.org/wiki/Recursive_acronym>`_ for "pip installs packages" and is, in and of itself, a Python package.
-If Homebrew didn't install pip automatically, we would have installed pip with the precursor package manager ``easy_install``.
+If Homebrew didn't install pip automatically, we would have installed pip with the predecessor package manager ``easy_install``.
 Some common commands you'll run with pip:

 .. code-block:: bash